Volcanex/artifact-forge/readme.md

 ## JSON Formatting

 The library uses dicts for the `prompt`, `mandatory_tags`, `optional_tags`, `data`, and `metadata` attributes.
 These dicts are readily serialisable to JSON and this is enforced.

+The idea is to create a uniform interface.

 ## How This Structure Works